 Currently, Nordion is our sole supplier of Xenon, and we believe it is currently the principal supplier of Xenon in the world.
 Xenon is captured by the NRU reactor as a by-product of the Moly production process.
 Our agreement with Nordion is on a purchase order basis.
 In January 2015, we announced entering into a new strategic agreement with IRE for the future supply of Xenon.
 Under the terms of the agreement, IRE will provide bulk Xenon to us for processing and finishing once development work has been completed and all necessary regulatory approvals have been obtained.
 We currently estimate commercial production will occur in 2016.
-If we are not able to begin providing commercial quantities of Xenon in our portfolio of commercial products.
+If we are not able to begin providing commercial quantities of Xenon prior to NRU reactor's announced medical isotope supply transition in October 2016, there may be a period of time during which we are not able to offer Xenon in our portfolio of commercial products.
 See "Risk Factors-Risks Relating to our Business and Industry-We face potential supply and demand challenges for Xenon."